 - Individual or joint net worth of $1 million or more at the time of investment.
 However, your net worth cannot include the value of your primary residence.

-- Individuals who are a “knowledgeable employee” of a private fund.
+- Individuals who are “knowledgeable employees” of a private fund.

-- Holders of certain certificates, credentials, or designations.
+- Holders of specific certificates, credentials, or designations.
 For example, Series 7, Series 82, or Series 65 license holders.

 A fund or company would need to determine that you qualify.
-This typically involves asking you to complete a questionnaire, but you may need to provide supporting documentation such as credit reports, financial statements, and tax reports.
+This typically involves asking you to complete a questionnaire, but you may need to provide supporting documentation such as financial statements, W2s, and tax reports.

-Now, we’ll start to delve into Fundrise alternatives, but we’ll begin with platforms that are open to non-accredited investors.
+Now, we’ll delve into the best Fundrise alternatives, but we’ll begin with platforms open to non-accredited investors.

 Like Fundrise, RealtyMogul has been operating since 2012.
-Through the RealtyMogul platform, you can invest in various real estate projects throughout the country.
+Through the RealtyMogul platform, you can invest in various commercial properties nationwide.
 This includes commercial deals that can run into millions of dollars and would be out of the reach of the average real estate investor without access to crowdfunding.

 RealtyMogul is a straightforward platform to use, where you can analyze the provided research, including pictures and videos.
-You can also ask questions before making an investment.
+You can also ask questions before investing.

 Although the minimum investment isn’t as low as the basic Fundrise tiers, you can access RealtyMogul REITs from $5,000.

-RealtyMogul is possibly the best Fundrise alternative in terms of offering something that’s very similar to Fundrise.
+RealtyMogul is possibly the top Fundrise alternative in terms of offering something very similar to Fundrise.
 Learn more in our Fundrise vs. RealtyMogul comparison.

 DiversyFund specializes in apartment buildings with over 100 units.
 The platform’s REIT strategy is based on purchasing undervalued multi-family properties to generate rental income.

-In many cases, the apartments need capital to make improvements and increase the rental potential.
-These improvements can also raise the value of the entire building.
+In many cases, the apartments need capital to make improvements and increase the rent potential.
+These improvements can also raise the value of the building.

-The stand-out features of this platform include that there are no management fees and a $500 minimum investment.
+This platform’s stand-out features include a $500 minimum investment.
 You can set up an account in less than five minutes.